 Conservation Halton Parks

-There are seven Conservation Halton Parks: Rattlesnake Point; Hilton Falls; Mount Nemo; Crawford Lake; Robert Edmondson; Mountsberg; and Kelso (including Glen Eden in winter).
-Reservations are currently required at all of the parks with the exception of Robert Edmondson.
+There are now eight Conservation Halton Parks: Rattlesnake Point; Hilton Falls; Mount Nemo; Crawford Lake; Robert Edmondson; Mountsberg; Kelso (including Glen Eden in winter) and the newest park which is still known as Area 8.

-Although I have lived in the region for 20 years, I hadn’t visited any of the parks until this fall.
-One of my goals during the time that we are limited in our travels is to explore more close to home and take advantage of all the beautiful places in our region including our conservation areas.
-Thus far, I have visited three of the parks (Hilton Falls, Robert Edmondson and Crawford Lake) and hope to visit the others soon.
+Although I have lived in the region for more than 20 years, I hadn’t visited any of the parks until the Covid shutdown in 2020.
+During that time that we were limited in our travels, we started exploring more close to home and taking advantage of all the beautiful places in our region including our conservation areas and continued to do so after the world opened up again.

-Current fees for a two hour day visit to the parks is $6.50 per adult with reduced fees for seniors (65+) and children (ages 5-14).
-Admission is free for children 4 and under.
+The current fee for a visit to the parks is $10.50 + HST per adult when purchased online and $12 + HST when purchased at the gate with reduced fees for seniors (65+) and children (ages 5-14).
+Admission is free for children under 5.
+There is no longer a time restriction on your visit – you can stay until the park closes.

 You Might Also Like

-Visiting the Incredibly Unique Cheltenham Badlands in Caledon, Ontario
+Visiting the Incredible Cheltenham Badlands in Caledon, Ontario

 Exploring the Trails at Rattlesnake Point Conservation Area